-Are you looking for more information on sewage treatment plants or are thinking of installing one?
+Are you looking for information on sewage treatment plants or are thinking of having a sewage treatment plant installed?
 Here at CountyClean Group we love to help out as much as possible so have put together this article on everything you need to know!

 What is a Sewage Treatment Plant?

-The bacteria breaks down sewage and solids to produce a clean, non-polluting effluent.
+The bacteria break down sewage and solids to produce a clean, non-polluting effluent.
 This effluent can then be discharged (subject to the necessary legal consents required) to a watercourse or soakaway.

 Treatment plants can come in a range of sizes to cater for small and large domestic households all the way through to commercial buildings and sites.

 How it all Works

 As no sewage treatment plant is exactly the same, we are featuring the WPL Diamond range as an example for this article.
 As we are experienced sewage treatment plant installers for the WPL Diamond as well as other well-known brands such as; Klargester, Kingspan, Balmoral, Acorn, Allerton and Conder (amongst others upon request), we can carry out the initial install using our groundworks and installations team.
 Our pump engineers will then commission the plant.
 We are also able to offer professional advice on project specifications, compliance and guidelines and provide installation, servicing and maintenance.